AndOslandsbotn/Identifying-cardiac-drug-effects-using-StreaMRAK/README.md

 ## Data
 Data can be accessed in three ways.
-#### From data file stored in git LFS
+#### Alternative 1: From data file stored in git LFS
-  - Download the git large file system (git LFS), then pull this repository and unzip the file BeelerReuterData.zip.
+  - Alternative 1a: Download the git large file system (git LFS), then pull this repository and unzip the file BeelerReuterData.zip.
 This will give a files BeelerReuter_idx[1, 3] which should be placed in the folder Data.
 This folder will contain:
     - DomainData_N10000.npz,
     - Training data TrData_NX.npz for X=[100, ..., 6000]
     - Test data TsData.npz
-  - Pull the data in Data/DomainData_N10000.7z.
+  - Alternative 1b: Pull the data in Data/DomainData_N10000.7z.
 Unzip the data to get DomainData_N10000.npz.
 This data should be placed in a folder Data/BeelerReuter_idx[1, 3].
     Then run the main_generate_data.py only with TestTrainDataGenerator (with DataGenerator commented out).
 This generates the test and training data
     - Training data TrData_NX.npz for X=[100, ..., 6000]
     - Test data TsData.npz
-#### Generate data
+#### Alternative 2: Generate data
  - Run main_generate_data.py to generate the beeler-reuter AP traces over a domain.
  - The generated data will be stored in the folder Data/BeelerReuter_idx[1, 3]